j9t/little-books/manuscript/website-quality-control.md

 ## Tools Overview

 The following serves as an overview of web-based tools, browser extensions, command-line tools, scripts, and bookmarklets.
-It is not complete; it will lack important tools; but many tools come with my endorsement, and the promise to serve you.
+It’s not complete; it lacks important tools; but many tools come with my endorsement, and the promise to serve you.

 I> These resources had been collected in 2016.
 They were updated and augmented in 2021 with a focus on web-based tools, which is why you now find few extensions, CLI tools, and scripts, as well as no packages.
 If you like web-based tools, you find even more on the author’s website, [UITest.com](https://uitest.com/), and on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).